aperson31415/aio_solns/README.md

 # Australian Informatics Resources
+Does anyone have access to this? [https://orac2.info/hub/set/test](https://orac2.info/hub/set/test)
 ## Notices (top is newer)
 New resource (probably and hopefully done by AIO this year): OASIS/GOAT - short solutions as reference to past AIOs.

-Added some issues and discussions, can discuss problems here, and fix issues (help if u want i guess, add features you want)
+PLS PULL REQUEST: Added some issues and discussions, can discuss problems here, and fix issues (help if u want i guess, add features you want)

 3 Mock AIO Exams are here, all made in like 30 minutes, best quality one is the [Mock 2026 AIO](https://github.com/aperson31415/informatics/blob/main/Mock%20Exams/Mock_AIO_2026.pdf)